 Applicants must have current and valid work rights in Sweden from the formal start date of the Fellowship period (March 2020).
 At this time ArkDes is unable to support visa applications.

 The Fellowship is open to applicants from any field working in or around architecture and design.
 All applications must be aligned with the broad theme of the Call for Fellows and the practical guidelines outlined on this page.

 The 2020 ArkDes Fellowship is only open to individual applicants.
 No partnerships or groups will be accepted.

 Do I/we have to be in Stockholm?

-We expect Fellows to spend the majority of their time in Stockholm.
-Shared working space in ArkDes will be available for all Fellows in order to facilitate close interaction and collaboration with our curators and researchers.
+We expect Fellows to spend at least three months of the six month Fellowship period at ArkDes, in Stockholm.
+Shared working space in ArkDes will be available for all Fellows in order to facilitate interaction and collaboration with ArkDes staff.

 What is financially covered by the programme?

 Discussions about divisions and procedure of payments will be discussed and negotiated with each individual independently.